capital5/matrix-with/README.md

 # matrix-with [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
-> Generates a array matrix with the specified number of rows and columns with an optional initializer
+> Creates an m-by-n matrix in which all entries are set to the specified element

 ## Installation